jameshanlon/jameshanlon.github.io/content/silicon-infra.md

   are performed on the design typically using simplified representations to reduce complexity and make run times practical.

 - **Tooling**.
-Compared to software tooling, standard ASIC design tooling (known in the industry as *electronic design automation*) :
+Compared to software tooling, standard chip-design tooling (known in the industry as *electronic design automation*) :
     (1) is almost all proprietary and used under license, meaning that interactive and automated use is limited and at odds with a continuous-integration model